solo-io/ecs-mcdemo/README.md

-# ECS Ambient Prototype Setup - Step-by-Step Instructions
+# ECS Ambient Integration - Demo

 This guide provides detailed instructions to deploy an **early access** of ECS Ambient integration.
 Please note that this setup is currently in **early access** and is being continuously improved based on feedback from users and the broader community.
 As the product evolves, it will be enhanced and refined into an even better version.